 Once a person expires, the face of the dead person is turned away from the hearth and an oil lamp is lit to illuminate the way to the other world.
 In the shortest possible time after death, the deceased's family members are obliged to go out individually to carry the grievous news to the other households of the same lineage and to inform the village.
-During the preparatory period of the funeral, the dead body is first cleansed and wrapped in a white cloth in such a manner that it looks like a fetus, and then put into a pit dug in the grandmother's house for temporary interment (the grandmother's house, called Yimi in the Mosuo language, is central to a Mosuo family; it is the place where the daily life of the household, centered on the matriarch, takes place).
-A temporary "mourning hall" is set up in the grandmother's house, decorated by household members assisted by the villagers.
-In the early morning of the first day of the funeral ceremony, the coffin is then placed in the temporary mourning hall, accompanied by the sound of three huge cannons.
-After the funeral preparations are complete, the family of the deceased invites a number of lamas and one daba to chant.
-These religious chants last throughout the funeral; in fact, the lamas' chants continue from the moment the individual dies until the forty-ninth day after cremation.
-14
+During the preparatory period of the funeral, the dead body is first cleansed and wrapped in a white cloth in such a manner that it looks like a fetus, and then put into a pit dug in the "Grandmother's House" for temporary interment.
+The Grandmother's House, also called Yimi in the Mosuo language, is the heart of the Mosuo inhabited and central space where the daily life of the household takes place, centred by women.
+A temporary "mourning hall" is set up in the Grandmother's House, decorated by household members assisted by the villagers.
+Then, in the early morning of the first day of the funeral ceremony, the coffin is placed in the temporary mourning hall, accompanied by the sound of three huge cannons.
+After the funeral preparations are complete, the family of the deceased invite a number of Lamas and one Daba to chant.
+These religious chants last throughout the funeral; in fact, the Lamas' chants continue from the moment the individual dies until the forty-ninth day after cremation.14